These roads are set to be closed in Worthing, Shoreham, Littlehampton and beyond in the next two weeks

 South Street, Lancing: Traffic island amendments and markings.
 Road Closure.
 West Sussex Highways – February 3 to February 14

-Slugwash Lane, Lindfield Rural: Carriageway pothole repairs.
+Park Lane, Lindfield Rural: Carriageway pothole repairs.
 Road Closure.
+West Sussex Highways – February 10 to February 10

+Scaynes Hill Road, Lindfield Rural: Carriageway pothole repairs.
+Road Closure.
+West Sussex Highways – February 11 to February 11

-West Sussex Highways – January 27 to January 27
+Stonecross Lane, Lindfield Rural: Carriageway pothole repairs.
+Road Closure.
+West Sussex Highways – February 10 to February 10

 The Street, Lodsworth: Replace decaying pole.
 Road Closure.
 BT – February 4 to February 6